arteagac/tna/docs/install.rst

 Installation
 ============
 TNA is a web application that runs on a Python backend.
 It uses Streamlit for web rendering, PyTorch and HuggingFace Transformers for model training, as well as Pandas, Numpy, and Scikit-Learn for data handling.
-The installation steps below install all the required Python dependencies.
+The steps below install all the required Python dependencies.

 TNA can be installed on Windows, Linux, or Mac, as the only dependency is a functional Python environment with support for the aforementioned libraries.